 - From South (via Downtown Miami / Port Bridge) - take I-95 North.
 Exit at Northwest 2nd Street.
 Drive straight to NW 5th Street, make a right.
 5th Str leads onto PortMiami Bridge.
 Continue over the bridge and follow the signs to your terminal.

 - From Miami Beach - take I-395 (MacArthur Causeway), drive westbound, exit on Biscayne Blvd ramp and make U-turn on North Bayshore Drive to enter MacArthur Causeway eastbound.
 Then continue on I-395 East (MacArthur Causeway).

 - Parking rates (subject to change) - USD 20.00 per day.
 All parking lots are outdoor and located in front their corresponding terminals.
 Special arrangements are offered for cruise passengers with disabilities.

-Miami port, beside its 8 cruise terminals also has facilities to handle cargo ships (bulk carriers and container vessels) and dry dock facilities for marine vessel refurbishments and repairs.
+Miami port, besides its 9 cruise terminals also has facilities to handle cargo ships (bulk carriers and container vessels) and dry dock facilities for marine vessel refurbishments and repairs.